MJO-Teleconnection-Diagnostics/pyMTDG/README.md

 a.
 Clone the repository.

-  a.1 Clone the repository:
+  a.1 Clone the repository (main and all other branches):

 ~~~
 git clone https://github.com/cristianastan2/MJO-Teleconnections.git MJO-Teleconnections
 ~~~

-Check what you just cloned (by default you will have only the `main` branch):
+Check what you just cloned (by default you will have only the __main branch):

 ~~~
 cd MJO-Teleconnections
 git branch
 * main
 ~~~

+To see all branches:

+~~
+git branch -a
+~~

   a.2 Clone the repository and fetch only a single branch
 ~~~